davidegat/G-PoinT/README.md

 <li>PIL (Python Imaging Library) - an open-source Python library for adding image processing capabilities to your Python interpreter.
 <li>openai - the official Python library for the OpenAI API, used to interact with OpenAI services like GPT-3 and DALL-E.

-Please note that the script assumes you have a compatible version of Python 3 (preferably Python 3.6 or later) installed on your system.
-Additionally, the script relies on having access to the OpenAI API key, which you'll need to sign up for.
+Please note that the script assumes you have a Linux box and compatible version of Python 3 installed on your system (tested on Python 3.8.10).
+Additionally, script relies on having access to the OpenAI API key, which you'll need to $ign up for.
+<h3>TO-DO</h3>
+<li>Generate more images, allowing to choose the best ones.
+<li>Insert image(s) in PPTX directly.
+<li>Move prompts to external files for easier customization.
+<li>Other platform (e.g. Windows) testing.

 <h3>Not professional.
 Not perfect.</h3>